Next Time Round: Release and reception

 "Next Time Round" was released as the final track on Blood & Chocolate in September 1986.
-Author Frankin Bruno noted the song as one of the many "rave-ups" that Costello used to close albums, playing a similar role to songs like "The World and His Wife" on Punch the Clock and "Radio Radio" on This Year's Model.
+Author Franklin Bruno noted the song as one of the many "rave-ups" that Costello used to close albums, playing a similar role to songs like "The World and His Wife" on Punch the Clock and "Radio Radio" on This Year's Model.
 "Next Time Round" was not released as a single.

 "Next Time Round" has seen positive reception from music writers.
 In a 1986 review of Blood & Chocolate, Spin Magazine described the song as "a truly towering fit of persecution mania with a great melody and a good beat."
 Rolling Stone praised it as "suicidal, iron-fisted Merseybeat," while the Montreal Gazette dubbed it a "scalding last put-down."
 Author James Perone commented, "Although this song is not among those that find their names on lists of 'Elvis's greatest,' it is a solid example of Costello's rock-song craftsmanship."